b97jre/RNAseqcourse/source/smallRNA-lab.rst

 Start IGV and load the files emb_0_1.sorted.bam and ml-DmD32_r2.sorted.bam.
 Also load the file with all microRNA annotations, dme_mirbase.gff3.

-To load a file you first select the correct genome (“D. melanogaster r5.22”) in the top left menu.
+To load a file you first select the correct genome ("D. melanogaster r5.22") in the top left menu.
-The go to the File menu, and select “Load from file”, and select the two bam files described above.
+The go to the File menu, and select "Load from file", and select the two bam files described above.

-Type the name of a microRNA, e.g “mir-124”, to go to that locus.
+Type the name of a microRNA, e.g "mir-124", to go to that locus.
 You can see that the read mapping patterns are very distinct: Only (almost) the processed microRNAs end in the sequencing libraries.
 While many microRNAs occur alone in the genome, other are arranged in clusters.
-Type “let-7”.
+Type "let-7".
 How many microRNAs do you see in this region?

-(To see something weird, go to “3R:18,118,436-18,118,767”.
+(To see something weird, go to "3R:18,118,436-18,118,767".
 Do you have any idea what this could be?)

 Adapter trimming
 ================